Finding

 customers.

-algae are very resilient and can be nurtured back to health
+algae species that don't ship well are very resilient and can be nurtured back to health

 within a few days if given the proper environment.
 Sea grass